Kellyanne Conway’s “alternative facts” will be her PR legacy.

 Conway did more than say something wrong on one occasion:

-It’s not like we’re making a hen out of a feather here.
-Conway’s behaviour is deliberate and intentional.
+It’s not like we’re making a hen from a feather here.
+Conway’s behaviour is deliberate.
 “Alternative facts” is a dangerous turn of phrase bordering on fascism.

 In his famous novel Nineteen Eighty-Four, George Orwell described a new language favoured by the minions of totalitarian powers.
 He called it Newspeak.